Azure/Vision-AI-DevKit-Pages/docs/_docs/mlads.md

 ## Welcome to MLADS - train you model for Vision AI Dev Kit

-- In this lab you'll setup a Vision AI Dev Kit
+- Setup a Vision AI Dev Kit
 - Train a model using Customvision.ai and deploy the model to the device
 - Train a model using Azure Notebooks and Azure Machine Learning service

 ## Pre-requisites

-- Vision AI DevKit camera
 - Active Azure subscription
 - Azure Machine Learning Workspace